February 20, 2026

 How do employee benefits affect total employment compensation?

-Adding employee benefits on top of regular wages will enhance your employees’ total employment compensation.
-Base salary might cover daily living expenses, and employee benefits provide additional economic and health security.
+Adding employee benefits on top of regular wages will enhance your employees' total employment compensation.
+Their base salary might cover daily living expenses, but employee benefits provide additional economic and health security.
+Together, these two will make a competitive compensation package for current and potential employees.

 Employers often consider a reference-based pricing model to reduce their employee healthcare costs.
 This pricing model sets a predefined limit on how much a company will pay for certain medical services or treatments.
 Reference-based pricing also involves negotiating healthcare costs with providers.
-Which then results in lower healthcare expenses.

 How can companies assess employee preferences for specific benefits?